 These laws also attempt to define copyright infringement.
 Infringement is using someone else's protected work without their permission.
 Oftentimes the word infringement is associated with terms such as piracy, illegal downloading or file sharing, bootlegging or simply theft.
 T

-Other countries' copyright laws can be found at the United Nations UNESCO International Copyright Law Collection.
+Other countries' copyright laws can be found at the United Nations UNESCO International Copyright Law Convention.